John Wayne Gacy: Clown

 Through his membership in a local Moose Club, Gacy became aware of a "Jolly Joker" clown club, whose members regularly performed at fundraising events and parades in addition to voluntarily entertaining hospitalized children.
-In late 1975, Gacy joined the clown club and created his own clown characters "Pogo the Clown" and "Patches the Clown", devising his own makeup and costumes.
+In late 1975, Gacy joined the clown club and created his own characters "Pogo the Clown" and "Patches the Clown", devising his own makeup and costumes.
 He described Pogo as a "happy clown", whereas Patches was a "more serious" character.

 Gacy seldom earned money for his performances and later said that acting as a clown allowed him to "regress into childhood".
 He performed as both Pogo and Patches at numerous local parties, political functions, charitable events, and children's hospitals.
-On occasion, Gacy would briefly drink at a local bar after performing as either of his clowning personas before returning home.
 Gacy's voluntary public service as a clown throughout the years of his murders led to him being known as the "Killer Clown".

 Employees

 Much of PDM's workforce consisted of high school students and young men.
-Gacy would often proposition his workers for sex, or insist on sexual favors in return for acts such as lending his vehicles, financial assistance or promotions.
+Gacy would often proposition his workers for sex, or insist on sexual favors in return for lending his vehicles, financial assistance or promotions.
 Gacy also claimed to own guns, once telling an employee, "Do you know how easy it would be to get one of my guns and kill you—and how easy it would be to get rid of the body?"

-In 1973, Gacy and a teenage employee traveled to Florida to view a property Gacy had purchased.
-On the first night in Florida, Gacy raped the employee in their hotel room.
+In 1973, Gacy and a teenage employee traveled to Florida to view a property Gacy had purchased; while there, Gacy raped the employee in their hotel room.
 After returning to Chicago, this employee drove to Gacy's house and beat him in his front yard.
 Gacy told his wife he had been attacked for refusing to pay him for poor quality painting work.

 In May 1975, Gacy hired 15-year-old Anthony Antonucci.
-Two months later, he went to Antonucci's home, knowing the youth had injured his foot in an accident the previous day.
+Two months later, he went to Antonucci's home, knowing the youth had an injured foot.
 The two drank a bottle of wine, then watched a heterosexual stag film before Gacy wrestled Antonucci to the floor and cuffed his hands behind his back.
 One cuff was loose and Antonucci freed his arm while Gacy was out of the room.
-When Gacy returned, Antonucci—a high school wrestler—pounced upon him.
-He wrestled Gacy to the floor, obtained possession of the handcuff key, and cuffed Gacy's hands behind his back.
-At first, Gacy threatened Antonucci, then calmed down and promised to leave if he would remove the handcuffs.
+When Gacy returned, Antonucci—a high school wrestler—grappled with him, obtained the key, and cuffed Gacy's hands behind his back.
+Gacy threatened Antonucci, then calmed down and promised to leave if he was freed.
 Antonucci agreed and Gacy left.
-Antonucci later recalled that Gacy told him: "Not only are you the only one who got out of the cuffs, you got them on me."
-He continued working for PDM for nine months after this incident, and Gacy made no further attempts to assault him.
+Antonucci continued working for PDM for nine months after this incident, and Gacy made no further attempts to assault him.